Vinothkumar353-web/Spotify-Music-Data-Analysis/README.md

 ### 🔸 Popularity by Language
 - Bar chart showing average popularity of songs grouped by `language`

-### 🔸 Feature Distributions
-- Histograms and box plots for features like energy, valence, acousticness
-- Analyzed how these features vary across years and languages

 ---

 ## 📈 Key Insights